Re-appropriation Framework (RAF)

 Governance License and Openness

-• Free use and adaptation: any organization may use or adapt the RAF, provided it cites the source and republishes under the same license.
+Any organization may use or adapt the RAF, provided it cites the source and republishes under the same license.

-• Framework integrity: the purpose, foundational principles, and seven domains must remain intact.
+The purpose, foundational principles, and seven domains must remain intact.
 The RAF and its derivatives must remain open and non-privatizable.

-• No capture or extraction: the framework cannot be appropriated, monetized in extractive ways, or turned into a proprietary system.
+The framework cannot be appropriated, monetized in extractive ways, or turned into a proprietary system.

 RAF constitutes a voluntary federation based on cooperation, interoperability, and mutual learning between autonomous groups.

-Why re-appropriate the RAF?
+Why embrace RAF?

-Faced with fragmentation, overload, and distrust, the RAF offers a neutral, human-centered and structuring architecture capable of reconnecting people, disciplines, and causes.
 It turns dispersed efforts into a coherent movement of renewal and provides a shared framework for navigating together a necessary transition towards more autonomous, resilient and just systems.
 It also offers a concrete alternative to the growing polarization that fragments our societies.

 In this sense, the RAF is not just a conceptual framework but a tool that anyone can adopt, whether individuals, collectives, institutions or territories.
 It offers a constructive alternative and helps clarify where to act, with whom to collaborate, and how to align existing initiatives to foster a genuinely shared evolution.
-Wherever you are, and with the means you have, you can use the RAF to guide your choices, pool your efforts, and contribute concretely to this transition, one place, one system and one collective commitment at a time.